Researching Alien Files (A-Files) at the National Archives at Kansas City

 The National Archives at Kansas City has recently relocated to a new facility in the Union Station District of Kansas City.
 The A-Files records are not stored at this facility, but they may be retrieved with advance notice for researches who wish to view the original records.

 Appointments are required to view the A-Files.
 Researchers must submit a written request at least three business days in advance of their desired appointment.
 Written requests must include all information required for record requests as outlined above.

-Before submitting a request we ask that you search for the individual in our Online Catalog.
+Before submitting a request we ask that you search for the individual in the National Archives Catalog.
 The catalog contains the name of every individual presently contained in our A-Files holdings.
 If you do not have access to a computer, members of our staff can aid in this process.
-If the name of the individual you are researching does not appear within the Online Catalog we ask that you refrain from submitting a record request as we will be unable to provide reference service.
+If the name of the individual you are researching does not appear within the National Archives Catalog we ask that you refrain from submitting a record request as we will be unable to provide reference service.

 Address: National Archives at Kansas City

 Attn: A-Files Request